 - Our rates included a one-for-one recovery mechanism for natural gas commodity costs.
 We defer any difference between actual natural gas costs incurred and costs recovered through rates as a current asset or liability.
 The deferred balance is returned to or recovered from customers at intervals throughout the year. - Our rates included riders for cost recovery of both environmental cleanup costs and energy conservation and management program costs. - Our rates included a rider for cost recovery or refund of uncollectible expense based on the difference between actual uncollectible write-offs and the amounts recovered in rates. - Our rates included a decoupling mechanism, which allows us to recover or refund differences between actual and authorized margins.
-See Note 16, Regulatory Environment, for more information.

 We provide regulated natural gas service to customers in the northern suburbs of Chicago, Illinois.
 The geographic concentration of our customers did not contribute significantly to our overall exposure to credit risk.
 We periodically review customers' credit ratings, financial statements, and historical payment performance and require them to provide collateral or other security as needed.
 Our credit risk exposure is mitigated by our rider for uncollectible expense discussed above.
-As a result, we did not have any significant concentrations of credit risk at December 31, 2016.
-In addition, there were no customers that accounted for more than 10% of our revenues for the year ended December 31, 2016.
+As a result, we did not have any significant concentrations of credit risk at December 31, 2017.
+In addition, there were no customers that accounted for more than 10% of our revenues for the year ended December 31, 2017.

-(d) Materials, Supplies, and Inventories-Our inventory as of December 31 consisted of:
+(e) Materials, Supplies, and Inventories-Our inventory as of December 31 consisted of:

-(in millions) 2016 2015
+(in millions) 2017 2016

-Natural gas in storage, primarily at LIFO \$ 19.8 \$ 9.4
+Natural gas in storage, primarily at LIFO \$ 18.0 \$ 19.8

-Materials and supplies 1.6 1.7
+Materials and supplies 2.6 1.6

 Liquid propane 0.7 0.7

-Total \$ 22.1 \$ 11.8
+Total \$ 21.3 \$ 22.1

 Inventories consist of materials and supplies, natural gas in storage, and liquid propane.
 Materials and supplies and liquid propane inventory are priced at average cost.
 We price natural gas storage injections at the calendar year average of the costs of natural gas supply purchased.
 Withdrawals from storage are priced on the LIFO cost method.
-The estimated replacement cost of our natural gas in inventory at December 31, 2016 and 2015, exceeded the LIFO cost by \$18.7 million and \$8.4 million, respectively.
-In calculating these replacement amounts, we used a Chicago city-gate natural gas price per Dth of \$3.63 at December 31, 2016, and \$2.48 at December 31, 2015.
+The estimated replacement cost of our natural gas in inventory at December 31, 2017 and 2016, exceeded the LIFO cost by \$28.8 million and \$18.7 million, respectively.
+In calculating these replacement amounts, we used a Chicago city-gate natural gas price per Dth of \$4.68 at December 31, 2017, and \$3.63 at December 31, 2016.

-(e) Regulatory Assets and Liabilities-The economic effects of regulation can result in regulated companies recording costs and revenues that have been or are expected to be allowed in the rate-making process in a period different from the period in which the costs or revenues would be recognized by a nonregulated company.
+(f) Regulatory Assets and Liabilities-The economic effects of regulation can result in regulated companies recording costs and revenues that have been or are expected to be allowed in the rate-making process in a period different from the period in which the costs or revenues would be recognized by a nonregulated company.
 When this occurs, regulatory assets and regulatory liabilities are recorded on the balance sheet.
 Regulatory assets represent probable future revenues associated with certain costs or liabilities that have been deferred and are expected to be recovered through rates charged to customers.
 Regulatory liabilities represent amounts that are expected to be refunded to customers in future rates or amounts that are collected in rates for future costs.

-Recovery or refund of regulatory assets and liabilities to which they relate.
+Recovery or refund of regulatory assets and liabilities is based on specific periods determined by the regulators or occurs over the normal operating period of the assets and liabilities to which they relate.
 If at any reporting date a previously recorded regulatory asset is no longer probable of recovery, the regulatory asset is reduced to the amount considered probable of recovery with the reduction charged to expense in the reporting period the determination is made.
-See Note 5, Regulatory Assets and Liabilities, for more information.
+See Note 4, Regulatory Assets and Liabilities, for more information.